reemsarhan/Frontend/ReactJS.md

   .catch(error => console.error(error));
 ```

+## Redux
+is a predictable state container for JavaScript applications, commonly used with frameworks like React.
+It provides a centralized way to manage and update the state of your application in a consistent and structured manner.

 ## What is the React Compiler?
 The React Compiler is an upcoming tool (still experimental) that automatically optimizes your React code — without you needing to do anything manually.